saveenr/usql-tutorial/ch03/declare-parameters.md

   USING Extractors.Csv();
 ```

-`DECLARE` lets us assign constant values to a name.
+`DECLARE` can assign constant values to a name.
 In this case we can assign the input file to a parameter.

 ```
 DECLARE @inputfile string = "/data.csv"